dabdine/kibana-jetty/README.md

 kibana-jetty
 ============

-A simple pom file that will download and unpack Kibana, then wrap it in a war.
+A simple pom file that will download and unpack Kibana, then wrap it in a war and deploy it to jetty with the maven cargo plugin.

 Run: